nik-sharky/ecle/README.md

-# esp8266-eclipse-plugin
+# eclipse-embed-plugin
-ESP8266 eclipse plugin
+Eclipse plugin for embedded things

+It is draft version now